1. in some countries as part of a routine newborn screen

 When a person has been diagnosed with 21-hydroxylase deficiency, then a 17-OHP test may be requested periodically to monitor the effectiveness of treatment.

 What does the test result mean?

-If a newborn or infant has significantly increased concentrations of 17-OHP, then it is likely that he or she has CAH.
-If a person has moderately increased concentrations, then they may have a less severe case of CAH, may have a deficiency of another enzyme associated with CAH, 11-beta-hydroxylase or may have a false positive test.
+If a newborn or infant has significantly increased concentrations of 17-OHP, then it is likely that he or she has CAH due to 21-hydroxylase deficiency.
+If a person has moderately increased concentrations, then they may have a less severe form of CAH, a deficiency of another enzyme associated with CAH (such as 11beta-hydroxylase), or may have a false positive test.